Acral lentiginous melanoma

 - Variable pigmentation: most often a mixture of brown, and blue-grey, black and red colours

 - Smooth surface at first, later becoming thicker with an irregular surface that may be dry or warty

 - Ulceration or bleeding

-When acral lentiginous melanoma arises in the nail matrix (nail growth area), it is called subungual melanoma.
+When acral lentiginous melanoma arises in the nail region, it is known as melanoma of the nail unit.
+If it starts in the matrix (nail growth area), it is called subungual melanoma.
 It may present as diffuse discolouration or irregular pigmented longitudinal band(s) on the nail plate.
 Advanced melanoma destroys the nail plate altogether.
 It can be amelanotic.